 God usually speaks volumes in seasons of suffering.
 Actually, I don’t think He speaks more than at other times, it’s just that we’re finally in a place to perk up our ears and listen.
+It’s why I began a Bible journal after Dan died, not realizing then the benefits of Bible journaling.

 Cross: I mark a cross in the margin beside something God is teaching me.
 Sometimes He unpacks my morning Bible study so fully that I have to make a list of bullet points to get it all down.
 Other times, I’ll record an insight God brings to mind as I’m driving or a nugget of understanding He gives as I’m praying.
 All good stuff that I want highlighted to help me find it quickly.